TheAbys/devops-bootcamp-08-jenkins/README.md

 The "Multibranch Scan Webhook Trigger"-Plugin has vunerability issues and its development has stopped it seems.
 Maybe https://plugins.jenkins.io/generic-webhook-trigger/ can be used instead.

+# 16 - Dynamically Increment Application version in Jenkins Pipeline - Part 1

+4.2.1 => MAJOR.MINOR.PATCH
+Major means huge upgrade of features, redone features etc.
+Minor means new features, backwards-compatible, API features Patch means minor changes and bugfixes, no API changes

+-SNAPSHOT is used for development

+different ways of versioning, but there are standards and best practises

+All package managers like maven, gradle, npm, ... have commands to upgrade version

+Basically creates a copy of the pom.xml and updates the version In this case majorversion and nextMajorVersion, minorVersion and nextMinorversion, incrementalVersion and nextIncrementalVersion do exist

+    mvn build-helper:parse-version versions:set \
+    -DnewVersion=\${parsedVersion.majorVersion}.\${parsedVersion.minorVersion}.\${parsedVersion.nextIncrementalVersion} \
+    versions:commit